gvwilson/thirdbit/src/fiction/iffy/1/index.md

 that had been her bedroom for the past eight years.

-Stepping onto the deck of the *Guinevere* was like being born: everything was suddenly bright and cold and loud and smelly.
+Stepping onto the deck of the *Guinevere* was like being born: everything was suddenly bright and cold and loud and smelly and amazing.
 She stopped for a moment to let her eyes adjust to the light.
 To seaward lay the broken hulk of a carrier that had driven itself aground a century before